ReturnsAPI/ReturnsAPI/other/Specifications.md

 - Even though `GM` exists now, it is only around ~3x faster than `gm` on average.
     - Basically it's only for users.
 - Internally, you should still be creating RValue holders and calling `gmf` directly, which is a *lot* faster.
+    - Exception is if the function is not run particularly much, such as Item.new(), in which case do whatever.